 In every single instance, the original Hebrew word translated as "unclean" above is "tamei" טָמֵא (say "tah-may").
 As already expressed, this word is rather difficult to render precisely into a receptor language.
 The concept implied here can mean a wide variety of ideas, ranging from ritually "unclean" to physically "unclean" to spiritually "unclean" to ethically “unclean.”
 Related to tamei is the synonym “shekets” שֶׁקֶץ, a word normally associated with birds, water-dwellers, and swarming creatures (fish, insects, etc.), usually rendered “disgusting, detestable, or abominable,” defined by the BDB as “detestable thing or idol, an unclean thing, an abomination, detestation.”
 Which meaning is in view here?
 Ritually unclean/detestable?
 Physically unclean/detestable?
 In keeping to the rules of biblical interpretation, we shall make a safe assumption that the physical is likely and firstly in question here, since the text explains that merely coming in "contact" with the carcass renders a person "tamei.”
 To be sure, among the rabbinical attempts at interpreting Scripture, p’shat (plain, literal), remez (hint), drash (search), and sod (hidden), physical uncleanness would be the p’shat.
-I would have to agree that intrinsic and ritual uncleanness is additionally and clearly being taught in Leviticus also.
+I would have to agree that declarative and ritual uncleanness is additionally and clearly being taught in Leviticus also.
 What is more, to describe an object and label it in terms of tamei/shekets is to compare such an object to the Holy Sanctum or to the community at large: the object is unclean unto (or in relation to) the Holy Sanctum and/or unclean (or in relation) to your fellow Isra'elite.
 Such items are not generally thought of as tamei/shekets in a vacuum.
 On what biblically to do if a person contracts uncleanness see the section at the end of my commentary entitled “Penalties/Remedies.”
 At this point in our study, let us go back and establish the context of the entire passage.

 The immediate context suggests that these instructions were given to Moshe and his priestly brother Aharon, to be expressly conveyed to the People of Isra'el as they interacted with a Holy God at the designated meeting places that HaShem commanded, viz, the Tabernacle (later the Temple).
 This is our immediate context, and therefore serves to establish the basis of our definition of applicability.
 Surely these laws and rulings are meant for the people to whom they are addressed, as they would find themselves wishing to approach HaShem.
 But are they meant for the rest of the nations as well?
 Would these same gracious instructions find validity and application for the surrounding, godless people groups that Isra’el would find herself dwelling among, also?
 Could a non-Isra’elite approach HaShem without fear of contaminating his Holy Sanctum?
 Or does one Law apply for both the native-born as well as the stranger?
 We shall answer those questions shortly, but first, let’s return to our text in Leviticus: